SHIVAMrajak098/CMS/README.md

 The application is designed with a clear separation of concerns based on user roles.

-### 👑 Admin Portal (Web Interface)
+### 👑 Admin Portal
 -   **Intended Device:** Desktop or tablet browsers.
--   **Access:** Log in with an admin account (e.g., `admin@example.com`).
+-   **Access:** `admin@example.com`
--   **Purpose:** Provides a full suite of tools for complaint management, including an analytics dashboard, a filterable list of all complaints, and the ability to assign tasks and update statuses.
+-   **Purpose:** Provides a full suite of tools for complaint management, including an analytics dashboard, a filterable list of *all* complaints, and the ability to assign tasks and update statuses.

+### 👔 Department Head Portal
+-   **Intended Device:** Desktop or tablet browsers.
+-   **Access:** `manager@publicworks.com` or `manager@utilities.com`
+-   **Purpose:** A focused dashboard for department leaders.
+They can view analytics and manage complaints that have been automatically assigned to their department by the AI.

-### 👤 User Portal (Mobile Interface)
+### 👤 User Portal
 -   **Intended Device:** Mobile phones.
--   **Access:** Log in with a user account (e.g., `user@example.com`) on a mobile device or by using browser developer tools to simulate one.
+-   **Access:** `user@example.com` on a mobile device or by using browser developer tools to simulate one.
 -   **Purpose:** Offers a focused experience for end-users.
-They can quickly submit a new complaint (optionally with their GPS location) and view the status of their past submissions.
-Access from a desktop browser is intentionally blocked to guide users to the intended mobile experience.
+They can quickly submit a new complaint and view the status of their past submissions.
+Access from a desktop browser is intentionally blocked.

 ---

 ## Features

-### Admin Role (Web)
+### Admin & Department Head Roles (Web)
--   **Analytics Dashboard:** View key metrics like total complaints, open issues, and high-urgency tickets.
-Visualize data with charts for complaints by category and urgency.
+-   **Real-Time Analytics Dashboard:** View key metrics like total complaints, open issues, and high-urgency tickets.
+Visualize data with charts for complaints by category and department.
--   **Real-Time Complaint List:** See all submitted complaints in a filterable and sortable table.
+-   **Live Complaint List:** See submitted complaints appear in real-time in a filterable and sortable table.
--   **Advanced Filtering:** Filter complaints by Status, Urgency, or Assigned Admin.
+-   **Advanced Filtering:** Filter complaints by Status, Urgency, Department (Admins only), or Assigned Admin.
--   **Status & Assignment Management:** Update the status of a complaint or assign it to an admin directly from the list.
+-   **Direct Management:** Update the status of a complaint or assign it to a specific team member directly from the list.
+-   **Notifications:** Admins receive real-time notifications when new complaints are classified and assigned to a department.
 -   **Create Complaints:** Admins can submit new complaints on behalf of users.

 ### User Role (Mobile)